WFU-HPC/deac-docs/source/cluster-sla.rst

 **A Compute SSU is defined as the cost of using one (1) CPU core for one (1) hour of wall time (also referred to as 1 core-hour) with a maximum utilization of four (4) GB of RAM per core for the duration of the work task.**

-* *The Base Compute Rate used to convert Compute SSUs to SUs is derived from the sum total cost of compute servers, divided by server lifespan, divided by the maximum number of core-hours in a year; plus the sum total cost of HPC Team support time available in a year, divided by number of cores-hours; plus the sum total cost of racks, PDUs, home storage and network devices divided by total core-hours in a year; plus University F&A (45.5%).*
+* *The Base Compute Rate used to convert Compute SSUs to SUs is derived from the sum total cost of compute servers, divided by server lifespan, divided by the maximum number of core-hours in a year; plus the sum total cost of racks, PDUs, storage and network devices divided by total core-hours in a year.*
+* *The Compute Indirect Fee is derived from the sum total cost of HPC Team support time available in a year, divided by number of cores-hours (aka Service Indirect); minus storage portion of base rate if not using WFU storage (which is added regardless to maintain the same base rate); plus Wake Forest University F&A.*
 * If a work task requests greater than 4GB of memory per core requested, then Compute Service Sub-Units will be determined by memory consumption.
 This is done by taking a work task's time duration (in hours), multiplying it by the amount of memory (GB) consumed, and dividing by four (4).
 Whichever equation yields a higher Compute SSU amount will be selected as the consumed total for the work task.
 The DEAC Cluster's Scheduler automatically determines if this conversion as necessary for every work task.

     * The average memory per core on the DEAC Cluster is currently 4GB; if/when it changes, so too will the memory-based Compute SSU conversion.